-Koniks are therefore direct Tarpan descendents, but no real wild horses anymore.
+Through the above mentioned Tarpan program, Koniks are direct Tarpan descendents, but not real wild horses anymore.
 They are of various genotypes, although one genotype is in the majority, which, given the history of these horses, can be rightfully assumed to be the genotype of the Tarpan.

 The Konik varies more in conformation type than the other horses we discussed above.
 Its color is always grulla, though.

-The Sorraia horse's genotype is identical resp. very close to the dominant one of the Konik, therefore we now consider the Sorraia an Iberian variant of the Tarpan.
-As such, the Sorraia may well be the closest to the original Tarpan wild horses, to avoid the term "pure".
+The Sorraia horse's genotype is very close to the dominant one of the Konik, therefore we now consider the Sorraia an Iberian variant of the Tarpan.
+As such, the Sorraia may well be the closest to the original Tarpan wild horses.

-The last habitat of the Tarpan in Poland was a forest, in Russia it was a semi-desert steppe.
-One often comes across references to the "Wood Tarpan" and the "Steppe Tarpan".
-It is doubtful that there were actually two different forms of the Tarpan, because in both instances, these wild horses will just have retreated to an area less accessible and therefore safer.
 In Iberia, the swamps were the last retreats of the wild horses, before they were drained and turned into farmland.
-It would be wrong, though, to classify those horses as "swamp horses" - they didn't survive there because they preferred the swamps, they fled to the swamps to survive.
+It would be wrong, though, to classify those horses as "swamp horses" - they didn't survive there because they preferred the swamps, they fled to the swamps to survive

 These primitive horses, represent a gene pool we should strive to preserve.
 In preserving the last wild horses, we should not only be concerned about numbers, purity, phenotype, inbreeding coefficients, etc., but also with their behavioral characteristics.
 Experience shows that wild behavior is hard to regain, once it was lost.
 Instincts need to be maintained and sharpened.
 Wild survival is more than weathering storms, heat and cold and living off what Mother Nature has to offer...